whym/RevDiffSearch/README.rst

  ./query.py "Welcome to Wikipedia" -R -o monthly_hits.csv

 With the parameters above, the script will find revisions containing "Welcome to Wikipedia" as added text.
 You can also search for other fields.
-See below for a more detailed format of the query syntax.
+See below for a more detailed format of the query format.

 Requirements
 =====================

 * Apache Maven
 * Apache Lucene 3.5.0
 * Apache Commons Lang 3.0.1